 Having lost the ISL Winners’ Shield to Jamshedpur FC on the final day and also failing to make the playoffs final, ATK Mohun Bagan are certain to go big in this transfer window.
 The Mariners finished third last season and are in dire need of reinforcements, especially in defence.
 With a new coach in Juan Ferrando at the helm, they also need to sign players that fit into the coach’s philosophy.

-Departures: Michael Soosaiaj, David Williams, Roy Krishna, Prabir Das, Bidyananda Singh, Subrata Pal, Sk Sahil, Sandesh Jhingan
+Departures: Michael Soosairaj, David Williams, Roy Krishna, Prabir Das, Bidyananda Singh, Subrata Pal, Sk Sahil, Sandesh Jhingan, Gursimrat Singh Gill

 Kerala Blasters FC